Fall Flavors & Activities

 Because you and your crew will be on the road for a while, snacks are key!
 Before you hit the road, bake up a batch of Pillsbury® Chocolate Chip Cookies® (now safe to eat raw!) and once cooled, store them in an air-tight container for the road.
 Cheddar and caramel popcorn also pairs well with backseat leaf viewing, so be sure to pick some up from Cub’s Popcorn Shop.
 And if you’re in the driver’s seat, you’ll want to stay toasty and alert for your mini road trip, so pour yourself a pumpkin coffee and keep warm in a travel mug.

 There’s no rule that says you have to wait until October to start carving pumpkins.
 Pick up a few orange squash from your local Cub (keep an eye out for pumpkin carving kits too, available while supplies last) and while you’re there, pick up supplies for snacks, too!
 No one wants to carve pumpkins hungry, right?
-We recommend a spread of Artichoke & Spinach Dip using Heluva Good!® Dip, Pizza Bombs made with Dean’s® Dip and an assortment of pop.
+We recommend a spread of Artichoke & Spinach Dip using Heluva Good!® Dip, Pizza Bombs or Taco Skillet Dip made with Dean's Dip, plus plenty of soda pop.

 Before you get started with the carving, cover your workstation with newspaper or brown paper bags for protection—pumpkin carving is a messy activity!
 When scooping out your pumpkin, save the seeds in a separate bowl to roast later as a tasty treat.